 As the world reacts to the spread of the coronavirus (covid-19), leadership is more important than ever.
 Beyond the biological threats to employees and their families, the psychological stress arising from the viral threat is potentially more concerning as this likely affects many more than will ever become seriously ill from the virus.
 Here I provide a "leadership survival kit," in five key behaviors leaders can take to manage the extraordinary psychological stresses resulting directly or indirectly from this rapidly spreading virus:

-Being passionate about one’s work is widely recognized as one of the most desirable aspects of employment.
+Passion at work is not only about workplace romance - which is a complex problem that HR WILL investigate.
+In a non-romantic capacity, being passionate about one’s work is widely recognized as one of the most desirable aspects of employment.
 To be rewarded, not by external means such as money or promotions, but rather by appeal to the intrinsic value of meaningful work is the ultimate state of work motivation.
 On Maslow’s pyramid this equates to the pinnacle of motivation known as “self-actualization.”
 Everything is beautiful when one enjoys complete passion at work.
 Right?

 Not necessarily, according to recent studies.

 We weren’t very good as a team, but we had two individuals who were extraordinary runners, and they regularly took first and second place at our cross country meets.
 For one of our meets I didn’t compete due to a minor injury.
-It turns out this injury was something of a “twist of fate” as it gave me the opportunity to actually see Fred and Mark, our star runners, finish a race and teach me the first of two lessons about performance leadership:
+It turns out this injury was something of a “twist of fate” as it gave me the opportunity to actually see Fred and Mark, our star runners, finish a race and teach me the first of two lessons about performance and leadership:

 Lesson 1: Performance excellence can create the illusion of leadership – you have to understand the “how” beneath performance to tell the difference